react-navigation/react-navigation.github.io/versioned_docs/version-7.x/multiple-drawers.md

 }
 ```

 But there is one problem.
 When we call `navigation.openDrawer()` in our `HomeScreen`, it always opens the left drawer.
-We don't have access to the right drawer via the `navigation` prop since it's not a navigator.
+We don't have access to the right drawer via the `navigation` object since it's not a navigator.

 To solve this, we need to use context API to pass down a function to control the right drawer: